The Shadow of Bias: AI in Criminal Justice – Navigating Ethical Challenges

 AI Risk Assessment Tools and Recidivism Prediction

-The AI tools for predicting recidivism take into consideration a number of factors, including criminal history, demographics, and social circumstances.
-Even though tools are made to be objective, the information which trains these AI tools may hold biases within themselves.
-For example, if biased law enforcement practices affect criminal justice data historically, then AI tools will also produce faulty reoffending predictions.
+AI tools for predicting recidivism take into consideration a number of factors, including criminal history, demographics, and social circumstances.
+Even though tools are made to be objective, the data which trains these AI tools may hold biases within themselves.
+For example, if historical law enforcement practices were biased, AI tools would likely produce flawed reoffending predictions.

 A biased AI projection can cause inmates to face harsher sentences, fewer chances of parole, and rehabilitation opportunities.
-In the context of the Sentencing Reform Act of 1984, this system emphasizes structured sentencing, but it has to balance the risk assessment of the case while ensuring that every case is not judged unfairly.
+Under the Sentencing Reform Act of 1984, this system emphasizes structured sentencing, but it has to balance the risk assessment of the case while ensuring that every case is not judged unfairly.

 Additionally, if AI fails to make accurate risk judgments, it could conflict with the law's focus on individualized sentencing and violate principles established in Furman v.
 Georgia (1972), where the U.S. Supreme Court ruled that arbitrary sentencing constitutes cruel and unusual punishment.